-Andy Warhol and Eduardo Paolozzi: I want to be a machine, on for the next six months, jointly explores the work of the two Pop Art giants, Warhol and Paolozzi – and their equal fascination with machines.
+Our exhibition Andy Warhol and Eduardo Paolozzi: I want to be a machine, jointly explores the work of the two Pop Art giants, Warhol and Paolozzi – and their equal fascination with machines.

 The show’s title takes its theme from Warhol’s much-quoted remark, “I want to be a machine”.
 Behind this seemingly facetious quip was his serious belief that art would become increasingly mechanised.
 This forms one of two themes of the exhibition, the other being Paolozzi’s keen interest in the relationship between man and machine.